-APEC - As The Premier Event in Applied Power ElectronicsTM, APEC focuses on the practical and applied aspects of the power electronics business.
-This is not just a designer's conference, APEC has something of interest for anyone involved in power electronics.
+As the Premier Event in Applied Power ElectronicsTM, APEC focuses on the practical aspects of the power electronics business.
+This is not just a designer's conference: APEC has something of interest for anyone involved in power electronics.

-COMPEL - COMPEL brings together practicing engineers as well as industrial, governmental, and academic researchers for interactive discussions on the latest advances in analysis, modeling and control of power electronics.
-Special emphasis in COMPEL will be on advanced controls of switched-mode power converters, integrated circuits for smart power control and power management, as well as analysis, modeling and control of power electronics in energy efficiency and renewable energy applications.
-The workshop includes presentation and poster sessions, as well as hands-on software and hardware demonstrations presented by participants.
+COMPEL brings together practicing engineers and researchers from industry, government, and academia for interactive discussions on the latest advances in analysis, modeling, and control of power electronics.
+Special emphasis in COMPEL is on advanced controls of switched-mode power converters, integrated circuits for small power and power management, as well as analysis, modeling, and control of power electronics in energy efficiency and renewable energy applications.

-eGrid- The role of power electronics in electric utilities is changing from an enabling technology for renewable generation and energy efficiency improvement, to an underpinning technology for grid modernization.
-Electronic power transmission and distribution grids, which can efficiently manage electricity among power electronic-based sources and loads, are being envisioned for the future.
+The role of power electronics in electric utilities is changing from an enabling technology for renewable generation and energy efficiency improvement, to an underpinning technology for grid modernization.
+Electronic power transmission and distribution grids, which can efficiently manage electricity among power electronic-based sources and loads, are being envisioned for the future at eGrid.

-ESTS- IEEE Electric Ship Technologies Symposium invites commercial and military ship end-users, shipbuilders, port operators, classification societies, machinery and equipment manufacturers, research institutes, universities and other organizations around the world to present their views, opinions, experiences with their studies, research, designs and future advances on these subjects.
+The IEEE ESTS invites commercial and military ship end-users, shipbuilders, port operators, classification societies, machinery and equipment manufacturers, research institutes, universities, and other organizations around the world to present their views, opinions, experiences with studies, research, designs, and future advances on these subjects.

-ICDCM- IEEE International Conference on DC Microgrids brings together researchers, engineers and students from academia, government and industry for an interactive discussion on the latest advances in DC Grid Technologies and Applications.
+The IEEE ICDCM brings together researchers, engineers, and students from academia, government, and industry for an interactive discussion on the latest advances in DC Grid Technologies and Applications.

-IEMDC - The IEEE International Electric Machines and Drives Conference (IEMDC) seeks to address all aspects of design, operation, control, and systems integration of electric machines, electromechanical actuators, and the controls and power electronic drives that implement their applications.
+The IEEE IEMDC seeks to address all aspects of design, operation, control, and systems integration of electric machines, electromechanical actuators, and the controls and power electronic drives that implement their applications.

-INTELEC - INTELEC is an annual conference which examines and analyzes the latest developments in communications energy systems and related power processing devices and circuits.
-Presentations include new developments in power electronics and telecommunications power systems, including DC power plants, powering architectures, AC systems, DC-DC converters, batteries, prime power systems, grounding, physical and thermal design, alternative power (engines, fuel cells, etc) and building and equipment cooling systems.
+INTELEC is an annual conference that examines and analyzes the latest developments in communications energy systems and related power processing devices and circuits.
+Presentations include new developments in power electronics and telecommunications power systems, including DC power plants, powering architectures, AC systems, DC-DC converters, batteries, prime power systems, grounding, physical and thermal design, alternative power (e.g., engines, fuel cells, etc.), and building and equipment cooling systems.

-ITEC - is aimed at helping the industry in the transition from conventional vehicles to advanced electrified vehicles.
-The conference is focused on components, systems, standards, and grid interface technologies, related to efficient power conversion for all types of electrified transportation, including electric vehicles, hybrid electric vehicles, and plug-in hybrid electric vehicles (EVs, HEVs, and PHEVs) as well as heavy-duty, rail, and off-road vehicles and airplanes and ships.
+ITEC is aimed at helping the industry in the transition from conventional vehicles to advanced electrified vehicles.
+The conference is focused on components, systems, standards, and grid interface technologies, related to efficient power conversion for all types of electrified transportation, including electric vehicles (EVs), hybrid electric vehicles (HEVs), and plug-in hybrid electric vehicles (PHEVs) as well as heavy-duty, rail, and off-road vehicles, airplanes, and ships.

-PEDG - PEDG Brings together the world's experts in renewable power and distributed generation.
-This international symposium, sponsored by the IEEE Power Electronics Society and organized by the PELS Technical Committee on Sustainable Energy Systems, allows experts on power electronics and distributed generation to meet, exchange ideas, and present on the latest technical advances.
-PEDG features keynote speeches, tutorials and regular technical sessions on the theory, analysis, design, testing and deployment of power electronics for distributed generation and renewable energy systems.
+PEDG brings together the world's experts in renewable power and distributed generation.
+This international symposium, sponsored by the PELS and organized by the PELS Technical Committee on Sustainable Energy Systems (TC 5), allows experts on power electronics and distributed generation to meet, exchange ideas, and present on the latest technological advances.
+PEDG features keynote speeches, tutorials, and regular technical sessions on the theory, analysis, design, testing, and deployment of power electronics for distributed generation and renewable energy systems.

-PRECEDE- IEEE International Conference on Predictive Control of Electrical Drives and Power Electronics - Predictive control is an important and advanced control technique to control power electronics converters and drives, which can be implemented with modern microprocessors at low cost, allowing them to solve the problems of difficult multivariable control.
-The use of predictive control offers a number of advantages: very intuitive approach, no need for linear controllers and modulators, simple inclusion of nonlinearities and restrictions, etc. Model predictive control (MPC), an attractive alternative to linear control and modulation, is the current state-of-the-art research, as well as a popular subject for academic and industrial research.
+Predictive control is an important and advanced control technique to control power electronics converters and drives, which can be implemented with modern microprocessors at a low cost, allowing them to solve the problems of difficult multivariable control.
+The use of predictive control offers several advantages: a very intuitive approach, no need for linear controllers and modulators, the simple inclusion of nonlinearities and restrictions, etc. Model predictive control (MPC), an attractive alternative to linear control and modulation, is the current state-of-the-art research, as well as a popular subject for academic and industrial research.

-PwrSoc- The Workshop is the leading international forum for the discussion of the challenges and opportunities in technology, business, and supply chain, intent on advancing the miniaturization and integration of power conversion and power management solutions.
-The Workshop features presentation and dialog sessions of advanced technologies with global academic and industry experts aimed at miniaturizing power management solutions through system architecture, circuits and topology, packaging, and passive components.
-The Power Sources Manufacturers Association (PSMA) and IEEE Power Electronics Society are joint sponsors for the Workshop.
+PwrSoc is the leading international forum for the discussion of the challenges and opportunities in technology, business, and supply chain, intent on advancing the miniaturization and integration of power conversion and power management solutions.
+The workshop features presentations and dialog sessions of advanced technologies with global academic and industry experts aimed at miniaturizing power management solutions through system architecture, circuits and topology, packaging, and passive components.
+The Power Sources Manufacturers Association (PSMA) and the PELS are joint sponsors for this workshop.

-SDEMPED- was established as the only international symposium entirely devoted to the diagnostics of electrical machines, power electronics and drives.
-SDEMPED is now a regular biennial event.
+SDEMPED was established as the only international symposium entirely devoted to the diagnostics of electrical machines, power electronics, and drives.
+The symposium is now a regular biennial event.

-WiPDA- The Workshop on Wide Bandgap Power Devices and Applications (WiPDA) is sponsored by IEEE Power Electronic Society, providing a forum for device scientists, circuit designers, and application engineers to share technology updates, research findings, development experience, and application knowledge.
+WiPDA is sponsored by the PELS and provides a forum for device scientists, circuit designers, and application engineers to share technology updates, research findings, development experience, and application knowledge.

-WOW- Without the burden of physical power cables, wireless power technologies using magnetic coupling transfer power from a few milliwatts to hundreds of kilowatts with transfer distances from a few millimeters to hundreds of millimeters.
-It makes our lives certainly more convenient, comfortable and productive than any previous generations.
-In the future, wireless power technologies would be completely integrated into our daily lives supplying power to our personal electronic devices, wearable/implantable electronics, home appliances and electric vehicles.
-The IEEE PELS Workshop on Emerging Technologies: Wireless Power (WoW), brings the world's experts in wireless power technologies.
-As a part of Wireless Power Week, WoW features keynote speeches and regular technical sessions on the theory, analysis, design, testing and applications of wireless power technologies.
+Without the burden of physical power cables, wireless power technologies using magnetic coupling transfer power from a few milliwatts to hundreds of kilowatts with transfer distances from a few millimeters to hundreds of millimeters.
+It makes life certainly more convenient, comfortable, and productive than any previous generations.
+In the future, wireless power technologies will be completely integrated into daily lives by supplying power to personal electronic devices, wearable/implantable electronics, home appliances, and electric vehicles.
+The WoW brings the world's experts in wireless power technologies and features keynote speeches and regular technical sessions on the theory, analysis, design, testing, and applications of wireless power technologies as a part of Wireless Power Week.